vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Grafana dashboards

-Grafana will be provisioned with external data given from configuration within `infra/docker/grafana/provisioning/datasources/datasource.yml`.
+Grafana will be provisioned with external data given from configuration within [infra/docker/grafana/provisioning/datasources/datasource.yml](https://github.com/marios-code-path/path-to-springboot-3/blob/main/infra/docker/grafana/provisioning/datasources/datasource.yml).
 This tells grafana where to find each external source of data we will be querying.
 We will be tracking spans from Tempo, logs from Loki and Metrics from Prometheus.

-To connect visualization with Prometheus, we will configure our dashboards with Prometheus [queries](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-This dashboard will visualize our metric/span data and enable us to select a specific sample - an exemplar - to gather a in-depth view at that sample point.

-This dashboard configuration is provided in `infra/docker/grafana/provisioning/dashboards/logs_traces_metrics.json` and acts as our standard example dashboard called `logs_traces_metrics`.
+This dashboard configuration is provided in [infra/docker/grafana/provisioning/dashboards/logs_traces_metrics.json](https://raw.githubusercontent.com/marios-code-path/path-to-springboot-3/main/infra/docker/grafana/provisioning/dashboards/logs_traces_metrics.json) and acts as our standard example dashboard called `logs_traces_metrics`.
+This bit of dashboard code is borrowed mainly from [a recent observability blog post](https://spring.io/blog/2022/10/12/observability-with-spring-boot-3).

 ## Observing the WebFlux app